The Information we collect

 Your rights to access personal information

-You have the right to receive information about the personal data (as defined in the General Data Protection Regulation (GDPR) (EU) 2016/679 we maintain on you upon written request and payment of a fee.
+You have the right to receive information about the personal data (as defined in the General Data Protection Regulation (GDPR) (EU) 2016/679 we maintain on you upon written request.
 If you are concerned that any of the information we hold on you is incorrect, please contact us.

 We endeavour to take all reasonable steps to protect your personal information but cannot guarantee the security of any data you disclose on-line.
 Please note that email is not a secure medium and should not be used to send confidential or sensitive information.
 You accept the inherent security risks of providing information over the Internet and will not hold us responsible for any breach of security unless this is due to our negligence or wilful default.